Why Choose Metcalf for DUI Defense in Tampa?

 - 90-day vehicle impoundment

-- 10-year license revocation
+- Driver’s license revocation for 10 years

 - Level 3 DUI school

-- Ignition interlock device for 2 years
+- Ignition interlock device required for 2 years

-Felony DUI
+Felony DUI Charges

 - Third DUI within 10 years

-- Fourth DUI within any time
+- A fourth DUI at any time

-- DUI involving serious bodily injury
+- A DUI causing serious bodily injury

 - DUI manslaughter

-DUI with Serious Bodily Injury
+DUI Causing Serious Bodily Injury

-DUI Manslaughter
+DUI Manslaughter Charges

 If a DUI accident results in a person’s death or the loss of a pregnancy, you will be charged with a second-degree felony.
 This is punishable by up to 15 years in prison and fines up to $10,000 as well as additional DUI penalties.
 The judge must also impose a minimum-mandatory 4 year prison sentence if you are convicted.